bobnatural/CMSSync/CMSSync/Readme.txt

 /d		- start as console app for debug.
 /?		- help

+todo:
+If Ccm submit wasn't successful delete the account if we were doing a create transaction.

 ReleseNotes:

 5. if AD SSL connection failed but ClearLDAP works fine then look at System Log "Event ID: 36881 Source: Schannel".
 4. QualityCheck EventID=15 (Error)
 3. "ADHint is not found ... " EventID=150 (Warning)